 🍽️Serving and Storage

 Garnish with toasted sesame seeds and slices of green onions.
-Sided dishes of rice and steamed vegetables should be added to complete the meal.
+For rice, try Cooking Rice in the Oven or Fried Rice in 10 Minutes.
+Serve with steamed vegetables to complete the meal.

 Store leftovers sealed airtight for four days.
-I don't expect this to freeze well.
+It will not freeze well.

 This recipe is listed in these categories.
 See them for more similar recipes.